hl7au/au-fhir-core/input/pagecontent/relationship.md

 With AUCDI defining clinical data requirements and FHIR AU Core providing detailed FHIR-based profiles for meeting clinical data requirements and administrative data requirements, an interpretation of AUCDI is necessary which is undertaken through the community.

+Updates to AU Core depend upon community input and we encourage our audience to submit questions and feedback to AU Core specifications by clicking on the Propose a change link in the footer of every page.
+In addition, we encourage requesting any necessary clarifications to AUCDI through the <a href="https://sparked.csiro.au/index.php/sparked-products-resources/australian-core-data-for-interoperability/">AUCDI process</a> that helps inform future updates to FHIR AU Core.

-See [AU Core Data for Interoperability](aucdi.html) for the relationship between the AUCDI data groups, elements, and AU Core profiles.
+See [AUCDI](aucdi.html) for the relationship between the AUCDI data groups, elements, and AU Core profiles.

 AU Core aligns to, and leverages, international standards and other national standards.
 Corresponding profiles included in relevant FHIR implementation guides were reviewed and considered during the development process to ensure alignment and to facilitate adoption of this standard.
 These implementation guides include:
 - [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)